-Pricing of Securities
+Pricing of Securities and Size of Offering

-We have been advised by the representative that the underwriters propose to offer the units to the public at the initial offering price set forth on the cover page of this prospectus.
+We have been advised by the representative that the underwriters propose to offer the units to the public at the initial offering price and in the number set forth on the cover page of this prospectus.

 Before this offering, there has been no market for our securities.
-The public offering price was determined by negotiation between us and the underwriters and will not necessarily reflect the market price of our securities following the offering.
-The principal factors that were considered in determining the public offering price were:
+The public offering price, the terms of the warrants, the aggregate proceeds we are raising, and the amount to be placed in trust were determined by negotiation between us and the underwriters.
+The principal factors that were considered in making these determinations include:

-- the information presented in this prospectus and otherwise available to the underwriters; - the history of and prospects of companies whose principal business is the acquisition of other companies; - prior offerings of those companies; - the ability of our management and their experience in identifying operating companies; - our prospects for acquiring an operating business at attractive values; - the present state of our development and our current financial condition and capital structure; - the recent market prices of, and the demand for, publicly traded securities of generally comparable companies; - the general conditions of the securities markets at the time of the offering; and - other factors as were deemed relevant.
+- the information presented in this prospectus and otherwise available to the underwriters; - the history of and prospects of companies whose principal business is the acquisition of other companies; - prior offerings of those companies; - the ability of our management and their experience in identifying operating companies suitable for our initial business transaction; - our prospects for acquiring an operating business at attractive values; - · the present state of our development and our current financial condition and capital structure; - the recent market prices of, and the demand for, publicly traded securities of generally comparable companies; - the general conditions of the securities markets at the time of the offering; and - other factors as were deemed relevant.

 The factors described above were not assigned any particular weight.
-Rather, these factors were considered as a totality in our negotiation with the underwriters over our public offering price.
+Rather, these factors were considered as a totality in our negotiation with the underwriters.
 We offer no assurances that the public offering price will correspond to the price at which our units will trade in the public market subsequent to the offering or that an active trading market for the units, common stock or will develop and continue after the offering.
+We determined the offering size, in consultation with the underwriters, based upon the amount of equity capital that we believe would give us sufficient flexibility in selecting an initial business transaction.
+This belief is not based on any specific research, analysis, evaluations, or compilations of information with respect to any particular investment or any such action undertaken in connection with our organization, and there can be no assurance that the offering size is sufficient for us to consummate an initial business transaction in a satisfactory manner.